Marvel Snap Pool (Series) 1 Card Tier List

 Good Tech Cards Able to Punish Certain Opponents

-Spider-Woman: Usually associated with Odin in order to completely ruin a lane for the opponent, Spider-Woman tends to be edged by other, more proactive On Reveal abilities.
-As such, you should mostly consider the card as an 11 power card against opponent who tend to fill a location quickly.
+Spider-Woman: Usually associated with Odin in order to completely ruin a lane for the opponent, Spider-Woman tends to be edged by other, more proactive On Reveal abilities, such as Gamora or White Tiger.
+As such, you should mostly consider the card as a twelve power card against opponents who tend to fill a location quickly.

 C Tier